scala/improvement-proposals/content/dedented-string-literals.md

 `'''` was chosen as a currently-unused syntax in Scala, with plenty of precedence for `'''`-quoted strings in other languages.
-Languages like Python, Groovy, Dart, Elixir, and TOML all have both `"""` and `'''` strings without any apparent issue, with several (e.g. Groovy and Elixir) having different semantics between the two syntaxes.
+Languages like Python, Groovy, Dart, Elixir, and TOML all have both `"""` and `'''` strings without any apparent issue, with several (Groovy, Elixir, TOML) having different semantics between the two syntaxes.

 The similar "single-quote Char" syntax is `'\''` is relatively rare in typical Scala code: a quick search of the libraries I have checked out finds 141 uses of `'\''`,